The Anti-Glam Gala

 Yule concert a holiday haven

-Review of Seven Times Salt performance, Williamstown, MA
+Concert Review: Seven Times Salt performance, Williamstown, MA

-by Andrew L. Pincus, Berkshire Eagle | December 19, 2006
+by Andrew L. Pincus, The Berkshire Eagle

 "While all four of the group's members could carry a tune in the ensemble numbers, Mondel, a co-director (along with Richard Giarusso) of Williamstown Early Music, sang with a voice of angelic lightness, tenderness and purity.
 It was almost a surprise, given the silken tones, to discover in her biography that she also sings opera (mostly baroque)."